madhuriuppu77/30DaysOfSQL-Healthcare/30_Days_practice_scripts/Day_19_Rank_WINDOW_functions/NTILE/NTILE_Theory.md

 **6) NULL HANDLING IN NTILE**

-NTILE does not ignore NULLs automatically.
+NTILE does not ignore NULLs automatically,
 NULLs participate in ordering.

 Best practice:

     Push NULLs to the end or remove them explicitly.

 Push NULLs last:

     ORDER BY CASE WHEN col IS NULL THEN 1 ELSE 0 END, col DESC

 Ignore NULLs:

     WHERE col IS NOT NULL

 7) FRAME CLAUSES AND NTILE

 NTILE does not support frame clauses like

     ROWS BETWEEN or RANGE BETWEEN.

 Why:

      NTILE operates on the full partition after sorting.
      Frames are row-by-row calculations, NTILE is distribution-based.

 This is valid:

     NTILE(4) OVER (PARTITION BY dept ORDER BY salary DESC)

 This is invalid:

     NTILE(4) OVER (
       PARTITION BY dept
       ORDER BY salary
-  ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW
+      ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW )
-)

-8) REAL PROJECT USE CASES
+**8) REAL PROJECT USE CASES**

-Customer segmentation
+Customer segmentation:

 Divide customers into quartiles based on spending

     SELECT
       customer_id,
       NTILE(4) OVER (ORDER BY total_spend DESC) AS spend_segment
     FROM Customers;

-Healthcare risk grouping
+Healthcare risk grouping:

 Split patients into risk tiers by number of visits

     SELECT
       patient_id,
       NTILE(3) OVER (ORDER BY visit_count DESC) AS risk_group
     FROM Patient_Stats;

-Sales performance
+Sales performance:

 Bucket sales reps into performance tiers per region

     SELECT
       rep_id,
       region,
       NTILE(5) OVER (PARTITION BY region ORDER BY revenue DESC) AS performance_band FROM Sales;

-Billing analysis
+Billing analysis:

 Top, middle, bottom revenue doctors per department

     SELECT
       doctor_id,
       department,
       NTILE(3) OVER (PARTITION BY department ORDER BY total_billing DESC) AS revenue_group FROM Doctor_Billing;

-9) NTILE VS OTHER WINDOW FUNCTIONS
+**9) NTILE VS OTHER WINDOW FUNCTIONS**

-NTILE
+NTILE:

     Equal row distribution
     Used for segmentation

-RANK
+RANK:

     Same values get same rank
     Gaps in ranking

-DENSE_RANK
+DENSE_RANK:

     Same values get same rank
     No gaps

-ROW_NUMBER
+ROW_NUMBER:

     Unique sequential numbering
     No grouping

 Use NTILE when you need percentiles or buckets.

-10) PERFORMANCE CONSIDERATIONS
+**10) PERFORMANCE CONSIDERATIONS**

-ORDER BY is expensive
+ORDER BY is expensive,
-Ensure sort columns are indexed where possible
+Ensure sort columns are indexed where possible.

-PARTITION BY increases cost
+PARTITION BY increases cost,
-More partitions = more sorting
+More partitions = more sorting.

-Use NTILE after aggregation
+Use NTILE after aggregation,
-Aggregate first, then apply NTILE
+Aggregate first, then apply NTILE.

 Good:

     Aggregate → NTILE

 Bad:

     NTILE on raw transactional data

 Avoid NTILE on very large partitions if possible

-11) COMMON MISTAKES
+**11) COMMON MISTAKES**

-Using NTILE without ORDER BY
+Using NTILE without ORDER BY,
-This is invalid SQL
+This is invalid SQL.

-Expecting equal value ranges
+Expecting equal value ranges,
-NTILE distributes rows, not values
+NTILE distributes rows, not values.

-Forgetting NULL handling
+Forgetting NULL handling,
-Leads to skewed buckets
+Leads to skewed buckets.

-Using NTILE when percentile is needed
+Using NTILE when percentile is needed,
-Use PERCENTILE_CONT instead
+Use PERCENTILE_CONT instead.

-12) INTERVIEW TIPS
+**12) INTERVIEW TIPS**

-Explain NTILE as row-based distribution
+Explain NTILE as row-based distribution,
-Not value-based grouping
+Not value-based grouping.

-Mention extra rows go to lower buckets
+Mention extra rows go to lower buckets.

-Always talk about ORDER BY importance
+Always talk about ORDER BY importance.

-State that NTILE does not support frame clauses
+State that NTILE does not support frame clauses.

-Be ready to explain difference vs RANK and ROW_NUMBER
+Be ready to explain difference vs RANK and ROW_NUMBER.

-Say when NTILE is preferred
+Say when NTILE is preferred,
-Segmentation, quartiles, deciles, bucketing
+Segmentation, quartiles, deciles, bucketing.

-13) WHEN NOT TO USE NTILE
+**13) WHEN NOT TO USE NTILE**

-When you need exact percentiles
+When you need exact percentiles.

-When value ranges matter
+When value ranges matter.

-When partitions are extremely skewed
+When partitions are extremely skewed.

-When NULLs dominate the dataset
+When NULLs dominate the dataset.

-14) ONE-LINE SUMMARY
+**14) ONE-LINE SUMMARY**

 NTILE is used to evenly distribute rows into fixed buckets after sorting, commonly used for segmentation, quartiles, and ranking bands in analytics.